Automatic Reasoning on Recursive Data-Structures with Sharing: The Assertion Language

 \subsection{Program Verification with Explicit Heaps}

 {\bf Hoare Triples:} We first define an \emph{assertion} $A$ as a formula over $\vv_v$, $\vv_h$:

 where $V\!F$, $H\!F$, and $RC$ are value, heap, and recursive constraints, respectively.
+We next connect the interpretation of assertions with the program semantics.

-We now connect the interpretation of assertions with the program semantics.
 Programs operate over an unbounded set of \emph{program variables} ${\cal V}_{\!P}$, which are the \emph{value variables}.
 Thus ${\cal V}_{\!P} \subseteq \vv_v$.
 We use one distinguished heap variable $\heapg \in \vv_h$ to represent the \emph{global heap memory}.
 Variables other than the program variables and $\heapg$ may appear in assertions; they are existential or \emph{ghost} variables.
 A ghost variable of type heap will be called a \emph{subheap}.

 The subheaps serve two essential and distinct purposes: (a) to describe subheaps of the global heap $\heapg$ at the current program point, and (b) to describe some other ``existential'' heap.
 A common instance of (b) is the heap corresponding to the global heap at some \emph{other} program point in the past.